Mission, goal and purpose of OMRF

 As an independent biomedical research institute, OMRF focuses its efforts and resources on discrete areas of biomedical research to maximize the impact of our scientists’ work.
 OMRF has made the strategic decision to concentrate on three fields of study: (1) immunology and cancer; (2) cardiovascular biology; and (3) Alzheimer’s and neurodegenerative disease.
 Through recruitment and training, we have built a faculty of internationally recognized immunologists, cardiovascular biologists and experts in the fields of free radical biology and protein studies.
-Our scientists’ work has resulted in a host of advances in medicine, including three life-saving drugs and more than 600 U.S. and international patents.
+Our scientists’ work has resulted in a host of advances in medicine, including three life-saving drugs and more than 700 U.S. and international patents.
 Going forward, OMRF’s continued success depends on our ability to recruit scientists to sustain and grow our research programs.
-To this end, OMRF has launched the largest campus expansion in our 64-year history.
-The centerpiece of this effort is a state-of-the-art 186,000-square-foot research tower.
-The new facility will enable us to strengthen our research programs by adding new scientists, technicians and staff members.
-It will also provide an opportunity to build our clinical and translational research programs—areas that focus on transforming laboratory discoveries into better outcomes for patients.
+To this end, OMRF has completed the largest campus expansion in our 64-year history.
+The centerpiece of this effort is its state-of-the-art 186,000-square-foot research tower.
+The new facility has enabled us to strengthen our research programs by adding new scientists, technicians and staff members.
+It also has provided an opportunity to build our clinical and translational research programs—areas that focus on transforming laboratory discoveries into better outcomes for patients.

 OMRF’s capacity to achieve goals